UTOR-VIRT-DATA-PT-10-2020-U-B-TEAM-5-FP/Final_Project/README.md

 ![](https://github.com/UTOR-VIRT-DATA-PT-10-2020-U-B-TEAM-5-FP/Final_Project/blob/Kirti/Resources/joins.png)

 ## **Data Analysis phase**
-In the analysis of the data, we have performed the following:
+In the analysis of the data, we have performed the following to prepare machine learning model for recommending Food & Drink Items, as per their Demographics & Preferences, and identification & prediction for the Repeat Customer​ for "Our Cafe":

 * checked statistical validity of our data
 * checked for nulls and deleted as required
 * checked datatypes and took out wrong datatype values and re-transformed datatypes